 (4) The instructional program and educational philosophy of the school;

 (5) Internal financial controls.

 (C) A contract entered into under section 3314.02 of the Revised Code between a sponsor and the governing authority of a community school may provide for the community school governing authority to make payments to the sponsor, which is hereby authorized to receive such payments as set forth in the contract between the governing authority and the sponsor.
-The total amount of such payments for oversight and monitoring of the school shall not exceed three per cent of the total amount of payments for operating expenses that the school receives from the state.
+The total amount of such payments for monitoring, oversight and technical assistance of the school shall not exceed three per cent of the total amount of payments for operating expenses that the school receives from the state.